Constitution of the Swiss Association of Singapore

 All Members serving on the Committee act in an honorary capacity.

 A Committee Meeting shall be held as often as necessary subject to a minimum of six meetings per year.
 The President may call a Committee Meeting at any time by giving adequate notice.
-At least a majority of the Committee Members must be present for its proceedings to be valid.
+At least half of the Committee Members must be present for its proceedings to be valid.

 The President shall chair all General and Committee Meetings.
 He/she shall also represent the Swiss Association in its dealings with external organizations and persons.